openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/compressing-models-during-training/quantization-aware-training-pytorch.rst

 .. note::
-   The precision of weights gets INT8 only after the step of model conversion to OpenVINO Intermediate Representation.
+   The precision of weights transitions to INT8 only after converting the model to OpenVINO Intermediate Representation.
-   You can expect the model footprint reduction only for that format.
+   You can expect a reduction in model footprint only for that format.

-These were the basic steps to applying the QAT method from the NNCF.
-However, it is required in some cases to save/load model checkpoints during the training.
-Since NNCF wraps the original model with its own object it provides an API for these needs.
+These steps outline the basics of applying the QAT method from the NNCF.
+However, in some cases, it is required to save/load model checkpoints during training.
+Since NNCF wraps the original model with its own object, it provides an API for these needs.

-3. (Optional) Save checkpoint
+3. (Optional) Save Checkpoint
 ####################################

-To save model checkpoint use the following API:
+To save a model checkpoint, use the following API:

 .. doxygensnippet:: docs/optimization_guide/nncf/code/qat_torch.py
    :language: python
    :fragment: [save_checkpoint]

-4. (Optional) Restore from checkpoint
+4. (Optional) Restore from Checkpoint
 ################################################

-To restore the model from checkpoint you should use the following API:
+To restore the model from checkpoint, use the following API:

 .. doxygensnippet:: docs/optimization_guide/nncf/code/qat_torch.py
    :language: python
    :fragment: [load_checkpoint]

-Deploying quantized model
-#########################
+Deploying the Quantized Model
+###############################

-The model can be converted into the OpenVINO Intermediate Representation (IR) if needed, compiled and run with OpenVINO.
+The model can be converted into the OpenVINO Intermediate Representation (IR) if needed, compiled, and run with OpenVINO without any additional steps.
-No extra steps or options are required.

 .. doxygensnippet:: docs/optimization_guide/nncf/ptq/code/ptq_torch.py
    :language: python